DotNetNewbies/It-s-all-about-the-process/docs/How would you do it.md

 The following are just two of the myriad job offers I receive every day.
 These
 jobs are typical in their "required skills", I did not single them out for
 anything save that their job description was a little better than most as they
-contain a bit more detail as to what the job entails.
+contain a bit more detail as to what the job actually entails.

 Job Role: Senior .NET Developer